GitHawkApp/GitHawk/Pods/Pageboy/README.md

 ### Delegation

-`UIPageViewController` doesn't provide the most useful delegate methods for detecting where you are when paging; this is where Pageboy comes in. `PageboyViewControllerDelegate` provides a number of functions for being able to detect where the page view controller is, and where it's headed.
+Unfortunately, `UIPageViewController` doesn't provide the most useful delegate methods for detecting positional data. `PageboyViewControllerDelegate` provides a number of functions for being able to detect where the page view controller is, and where it's headed.

 #### willScrollToPageAtIndex
-Called when the page view controller is about to embark on a transition to a new page.
+The page view controller is about to embark on a transition to a new page.

 ```swift
 func pageboyViewController(_ pageboyViewController: PageboyViewController,